CodeMaster7000/Number-Rotations/README.md

 # Number Rotations

-A JavaScript program to check if the number of rotations of a number is greater than it.
+A JavaScript program to check if the number of rotations of a number is greater than the number itself.